KonduitAI/deeplearning4j-examples-refactor/nd4j-ndarray-examples/README.md

 This project contains a set of examples that demonstrate how to manipulate NDArrays.
 The functionality of ND4J demonstrated here can be likened to NumPy.

 The examples in this project along with a short summary are listed below.
 This is also the recommended order to explore them in.

-[Go back](../README.md) to the main repository page to explore other features/functionality of the Eclipse Deeplearning4J ecosystem.
+[Go back](../README.md) to the main repository page to explore other features/functionality of the **Eclipse DeeplearningJ** ecosystem.
 File an issue [here](https://github.com/eclipse/deeplearning4j-examples/issues) to request new features.

 ## Quickstart
 * [Nd4jEx0_INDArrayBasics.java](./src/main/java/org/nd4j/examples/quickstart/Nd4jEx0_INDArrayBasics.java)